Farm House with Silo

 Traditionally, businesses have been broken into units, each of which has a particular area of expertise and responsibility.
 Public relations handled interactions with the media, marketing was responsible for getting the word out, and SEO for bringing in traffic by any means.
 Then there’s customer service, sales, administration, manufacturing, and so on.
 Each a little dukedom with feudal responsibility to its C-Level royal court.

-We’re going to have a look at a few of the areas of a business that can be used as inspiration for and sources of content.
+We’re going to look at a few business areas.
+These areas can inspire and provide sources for content.

 Customer Service and Support